greydongilmore/slideshows/2019_07_15_slicer_week/PITCHME.md

   - Restricts the usage of the data for research
 - No integration of DBS systems
   - i.e. Medtronic, Boston Scientific
+- No objective measurement of planned vs. actual error
 @ulend